gofiber/fiber/docs/context.md

 #### Status

-Sets the HTTP status for the response.
-It is a chainable alias of Node’s response.statusCode.
+Sets the `HTTP status` for the response, it is a chainable method.

 ```go
 // Function signature